Ordisoftware/Hebrew-Calendar/README.md

 - Improve years to generate box with predefined intervals and change some constants.
 - Improve check update to allow auto update or direct download or open app web page.
 - Improve month view drawing speed by a half.
+- Impprove data generation speed by a half.
 - Some UI/UX improvements.
 - Some code refactorings.